TheRealBurgersNFries/CamerAzure/README.md

 #Introduction

-This is a repo for a project at Wildhacks 2015, 11-21-15 - 11-22-15, at Northwestern University.
+This is a repo for a project at Wildhacks 2015, 11/21 - 11/22/2015, at Northwestern University.

 The team members are Shayne Hemminger (Louisville), Jon Tan (Waterloo), Jack Wu (Northwestern), and Aditya Dhingra (Purdue).

-##We are building a remote, cloud-streaming camera for mobile viewing.
+#####We are building a remote, cloud-streaming camera for mobile viewing.

-##We are using:
+###We are using:

 - Microcontroller: Particle Photon (Arduino-compatible WiFi development board)